51 comments

 I hired a square space specialist to figure out why, to no avail.
 I then begged our company’s CISO to investigate and it turns out we had some firewall setting on UniFi that blocked the domain because it appeared on a list.
 Once I checked way back, it turns out that it was as an anime porn aggregator years back.
 I personally reached out to all the web filters out there (Google, Symantec, bing) and one by one filed tickets for them to mark it as art instead of pornography and it worked.
 I am now properly crawled on Google but still MIA on Bing, search console is giving me some BS error that’s incomprehensible, typical of MSFT.

-• a_t48 5 hours ago
+• a_t48 a year ago

 I'd be somewhat interested in seeing the cels. :)

-• romanhn 6 hours ago
+• romanhn a year ago

 Another "haunted domain" check is by trying to post about it on social media.
 I ran into this with my current project's domain name.
 After building an MVP and trying to test the social sharing functionality, I found that Facebook was blocking the domain outright.
 Turns out there was some spamming from it years ago.
 Getting it unblocked was extra fun, as the page to request manual review was itself broken!
 Thankfully I knew someone on the inside who alerted the relevant team, but the whole experience was quite the novel speedbump.

-• nicoloren an hour ago
+• nicoloren a year ago

 I faced the same issue with one of my project.
 But, as i don't know anybody at Facebook, I left the domain and buy a new one.

-• dtdynasty 8 hours ago
+• dtdynasty a year ago

 > Ideally, search engine algorithms would give new domain owners a fresh start.